StainlessStasis/Satiscraftory/ATTRIBUTIONS.md

 # Attributions
 Some of this mod's assets are derivatives of other works

-# Models
+# Textures/Models
-Some models are derived from the game Satisfactory, by Coffee Stain Studios.
+Some textures and models are derived from the game Satisfactory, by Coffee Stain Studios.
 This mod contains no official assets from Satisfactory.
-They are used solely as references during the design process of my own models
+They are used solely as references during the design process of my own assets.
+I also rely heavily on the [Satisfactory wiki](https://satisfactory.wiki.gg/) and [FModel](https://fmodel.app/) to help create my assets

 # Sounds
 Designa Factory Sounds0019.wav by janusnovak -- https://freesound.org/s/169012/ -- License: Creative Commons 0